 Can we trust what he says?

 New York Times bestselling books have taken the view that the oldest New Testament documents paint a very different picture to later copies.
-Others are of the opinion that the original gospel accounts were never intended to be historically accurate.
-Many people assume that the bias of the original NT authors distorted their recollections of Jesus, and Jesus’ words were not put into written form for several decades, allowing distortion to occur.
+Others are of the opinion original gospel accounts were never intended to be historically accurate.
+Many people assume that the bias of original NT authors distorted their recollections of Jesus, and Jesus’ words were not put into written form for several decades, allowing distortion to occur.

 What would you say?